thewhitetulip/intro-to-vuejs/1_introduction.md

         ]
 	}

 Doing this bounds the `todos` array to the current `Vue` instance named `app4`.

-We now need to change the HTML page as well,
+This creates the array of tasks which will be showed on the html page.
+For that to happen, we need to change the HTML page as well.

 Instead of `<li>{{message}}</li>`, we will have to now display an array.
 Vue provides us with a `for` construct.

+### v-for
+v-for has two syntaxes, `v-for="item in items"` or `v-for="(item, index)" in items`.
+The first one is just a loop over arrays, the second one loops over the array _and_ has the index of each element during the for loop itself.

+We are going to need the index for our delete function, hence we use the second iteration of `v-for`.

 	<li v-for="(todo, index)">{{ todo.text }}</li>

 Anything that starts with `v-` is a directive.
 It is evaluated by Vue.
-If something is wrong, it will complain in the JS console which we checked few lines back. **Always open the JS console while writing a vue app**
+If something is wrong, it will complain in the JS console which we checked few lines back.

+> **Always open the JS console while writing a vue app**

-While evaluating the loop, `event` will contain `{text:}` and index would be the position of the `todo` in the array, it starts with 0.
+When the loop evaluates, `todo` will take one value at a time till it reaches th end of todos, the index will do the same about the position of the value in the `todos` array.

 ## Getting User Input